 3. Location at which exception is raised, i.e., the stack trace

-Which method is used by default exception handler to print the stack trace?
+Which method is used by the default exception handler to print the stack trace?

 Throw & throws keywords and Custom Exception

-User or programmers can also throw/raise exceptions explicitly at runtime on the basis of some business conditions.
-To raise such exception explicitly during program execution, we need to use throw keyword
+Users or programmers can also throw/raise exceptions explicitly at runtime on the basis of some business conditions.
+To raise such exception explicitly during program execution, we need to use the throw keyword

 Syntax: throw instanceOfThrowableType;

-The main purpose of throw keyword is used to throw a user-defined exception or custom exception
+The main purpose of the throw keyword is to throw a user-defined exception or custom exception

 Rules:

-Both checked & unchecked exceptions can be thrown using throw keyword.
-The caller method has to handle the exception, whenever the target method declares exception using the throw keyword.
-Any valid Java statement after throw keyword is not reachable and it raises compile-time error Whenever thrown exception using throw keyword refers to a null reference, then instead of throwing the actual exception, NullPointerException will be thrown
+Both checked & unchecked exceptions can be thrown using the throw keyword.
+The caller method has to handle the exception whenever the target method declares an exception using the throw keyword.
+Any valid Java statement after the throw keyword is not reachable and it raises a compile-time error Whenever a thrown exception using the throw keyword refers to a null reference, then instead of throwing the actual exception, NullPointerException will be thrown

-Re-throwing: Caught exception in catch block can be re-thrown using throw keyword after some alteration
+Re-throwing: Caught exception in catch block can be re-thrown using the throw keyword after some alteration

-Throws keyword is used to declare the exception that might raise during program execution. whenever exception might throw from program, the programmer doesn’t necessarily need to handle that exception using try-catch block instead simply declare that exception using throws clause next to method signature But this forces or tells the caller method to handle that exception; but again caller can handle that exception using try-catch block or re-declare that exception with throws clause, In other words, it can also be stated that, it provides information to the caller method that possible exception might raise during program execution and it needs to be handled
+The throws keyword is used to declare the exception that might arise during program execution. whenever an exception might be thrown from the program, the programmer doesn’t necessarily need to handle that exception using a try-catch block instead simply declares that exception using the throws clause next to the method signature this forces or tells the caller method to handle that exception; but again caller can handle that exception using try-catch block or re-declare that exception with throws clause, In other words, it can also be stated that it provides information to the caller method that possible exception might raise during program execution and it needs to be handled

-Rules: Whenever exception is declared using throws clause by target method, then caller method must handle this exception-type either try-catch block or declaring thrown exception-type using throws clause Any number of exceptions can be declared using throws clause, but they are all must be separated using commas (,) Constructor can also declare exception using throws clause User-defined exception or custom exception can also be declared using throws clause
+Rules: Whenever an exception is declared using the throws clause by the target method, then the caller method must handle this exception type either try-catch block or declaring thrown exception type using the throws clause Any number of exceptions can be declared using the throws clause, but they all must be separated using commas (,) Constructor can also declare exception using throws clause User-defined exception or custom exception can also be declared using throws clause

-Can we declare unchecked exceptions using throws keyword in the method signature?
+Can we declare unchecked exceptions using the throws keyword in the method signature?

-Ans: Yes, it is possible to declare unchecked exception using throws clause
+Ans: Yes, it is possible to declare unchecked exceptions using throws clause

-What happens if there are some Java statements after explicit exception thrown using throw keyword?
+What happens if there are some Java statements after an explicit exception is thrown using the throw keyword?

 Why is the only object of type Throwable (or its sub-type) allowed to throw?

-Whether it is valid to throw Java object, which isn’t extending any Exception/Error from exception hierarchy?
+Is it valid to throw a Java object that doesn’t extend any Exception/Error from the exception hierarchy?

-Ans: As explained in the above question, the only exception can be thrown which should extend any one of the types of Throwable class Throwing normal Java object which isn’t extending any exception-type from exception hierarchy will result in a compile-time error stating “incompatible types”
+Ans: As explained in the above question, the only exception can be thrown which should extend any one of the types of Throwable class Throwing a normal Java object which isn’t extending any exception type from the exception hierarchy will result in a compile-time error stating “incompatible types”

-Whether it is a normal termination or abnormal termination if we are using throws keyword?
+Whether it is a normal termination or abnormal termination if we are using the throws keyword?

 Whether it is possible to create the custom exception, and can we throw this custom made exception?